A stable and adaptive polygenic signal detection method based on repeated sample splitting: Application and additional simulation studies

-Using this application dataset, we first re-evaluate type I error control of $T_{dc}$ by simulating $Y$ independently of the observed $G$ for the $n_2$ individuals in the $D_{n_2}$ testing sample, where $y_i=1+\varepsilon_i$ ($i=1,\ldots,n_2$) and $\varepsilon_i$ follows the standard normal distribution.
-The variable selection and estimation of weights, however, are based on the real data, both $Y$ and $G$, of the $D_{n_1}$ training sample.
-Results in Table S5 in the Supplementary Material show that the empirical type I error rates of $T_{dc}$ are at the nominal level when $m=10$ or 50 but are slightly inflated when $m=100$.
-Thus, we recommend the use of $m=10$ or 50 for constructing $T_{dc}$.
+Using this application dataset, we first re-evaluate the accuracy of $T_{dc}$ by simulating $Y$ independently of the observed $G$ for the $n_2$ individuals in $D_{n_2}$, where $y_i=1+\varepsilon_i$, $i=1,\ldots,n_2$, and $\varepsilon_i$ follows the standard normal distribution.
+For variable selection and weight estimation, simulating $Y$ for the $n_1$ individuals in $D_{n_1}$ is an obvious approach.
+However, to see how potentially non-random variable selection and weight estimation adversely affect the type I error control of the proposed method, we used the real data, both $Y$ and $G$, of the $D_{n_1}$ {\it training} sample; note that $Y$ in the $D_{n_2}$ {\it testing} sample is simulated.

+Table \ref{table:3} shows that the empirical $\alpha$ level of $T_{dc}$ remains well controlled when $m=10$ or 50, but is slightly inflated when $m=100$.
+This result is similar to that based on simulated multivariate normal predictors in Section \ref{type_I}, where we showed that the upper bound for $m$ is 56.
+In general, smaller $m$ leads better type I error control, but larger $m$ provides more inference stability.
+Thus, we will use $m=50$ in our real data analyses.

-In the absence of knowledge of true association, application results focus on stability of tests based on sample splitting, and p-values of all methods.
+In the absence of oracle knowledge of true association, application results focus on discussing the range of p-values of all methods.
 The empirical p-values are 0.0985 and 0.0727, respectively, for the methods of \citet{Guo2016} and \citet{Wu2019}, based on $10^4$ bootstrap samples applied to the whole sample.
 For $T_1$, we randomly split the whole sample to the $D_{n_1}$ and $D_{n_2}$ subsets, independently 100 times, to obtain 100 different $p_{1}$'s, the $T_1$-based p-values.
-The histogram of $p_{1}$'s for $n_1=409$ and $n_2=1000$ is shown in Fig.\ \ref{fig:cf}.
+The histogram of $p_{1}$'s for $n_1:n_2=409:1000$ is shown in Figure \ \ref{fig:cf}.

 For $T_{dc}$, we also randomly split the whole sample to two subsets, but independently $100\times 50$ times, and use a sequence of $m=50$ repeated sample splits to obtain 100 $p_{dc}$'s, the $T_{dc}$-based p-values.
-The histogram of $p_{dc}$'s for $n_1=409$ and $n_2=1000$ is shown in Fig.\ \ref{fig:cf} in blue.
-Results clearly show that the proposed repeated sample splitting strategy leads to a much more stable inference than the one-time only sample splitting approach: $p_1$ ranges from 0.0019 to 0.9446, while in contrast $p_{dc}$ ranges from 0.003 to 0.101, with a mode of around 0.05.
+The histogram of $p_{dc}$'s for $n_1:n_2=409:1000$ is shown in Figure \ref{fig:cf} in blue.
+Results clearly show that the proposed repeated sample splitting strategy leads to a much more stable inference than the one-time-only sample splitting approach: $p_1$ ranges from 0.0019 to 0.9446, while $p_{dc}$ ranges from 0.003 to 0.101 with a mode of around 0.05.
+For completeness, we also provide the summary statistics of the 100 $p_{dc}$'s in Table \ref{table:2}.